India's Modi accepts defeat on contentious land decree, will change law

-Modi said on Sunday the government was ready to amend the proposed law and criticized the spreading of false rumours that made farmers afraid of the changes.
+Modi said on Sunday the government was ready to amend the proposed law and criticised the spreading of false rumours that made farmers afraid of the changes.

 "I have always said that, in the dispute related to the land acquisition law, the government is open minded," Modi said in his monthly radio address.
 "I am willing to accept any suggestion for the benefit of farmers."